vial-kb/vial-kb.github.io/docs/manual/macros.md

 ![](../img/macros-header1.png)

 The next step is to add actions.
 In the bottom right corner, you can
 * **Add action** - Manually adds an action to the list.
-Configure it to do exactly what you want. select from different options - hold, tap, release, and delay.
+Configure it to do exactly what you want.
+Select from different options - hold, tap, release, and delay.
 * **Tap Enter** - Lots of macros end with an "Enter" key so this button makes it easier to add that.
 * **Record macro** - Lets you record the macro directly from your keyboard.
 It's not the most reliable but it's a great place to start.